Abelian Livsic theorems for Anosov flows: introduction

 We give two new and short proofs of Theorem \ref{abelian_livsic_theorem}, one based on the weighted equidistribution theorems for null-homologous periodic orbits in \cite{CS} and the other on older asymptotic counting results of Lalley \cite{lalley}, Sharp \cite{Sharp93} and Babillot and Ledrappier \cite{bab-led}.
-Our second proof also gives an abelian Livsi\v{c} theorems for sets of null-homologous orbits with positive density (analogous to the positive density version of the classical Livsi\v{c} theorem obtained recently by Dilsavor and Marshall Reber \cite{DilsavorReber}).
+Our second proof also gives an abelian Liv\v{s}ic theorems for sets of null-homologous orbits with positive density (analogous to the positive density version of the classical Liv\v{s}ic theorem obtained recently by Dilsavor and Marshall Reber \cite{DilsavorReber}).